|

 Programme – but on a global scale.

-An industry committee with representatives from Canada, Australia
+An industry committee with representatives

-meeting in early 1998 attended by 18 companies and 14 university,
+possibilities.
+At a meeting in early 1998 attended by representatives from 18 companies,14 universities, consultants and government experts, the need

-a new group - the International Network on Acid Prevention (INAP)
+for the creation of a new group - the International Network on Acid

-- It would be useful to develop a knowledge base covering collective
+- It would be useful to develop a knowledge-base covering collective

 experience from around the world, rather than focus exclusively